How do I propose a session or Lightning Talk?

 It’s easy!
 Just complete this form and we’ll take care of the rest.

 What do I propose?

 There are roughly four things people do in THATCamp sessions: Talk, Make, Teach, and Play.
 Sometimes one session contains elements of all these, but it’s also a fair taxonomy for THATCamp sessions.
 In a Talk session proposal, you offer to lead a group discussion on a topic or question of interest to you.
-In a Make session proposal, you offer to lead a small group in a hands-on collaborative working session with the aim of producing a draft document or piece of software.
+In a Make session proposal, you offer to lead a small group in a hands-on collaborative working session.
 In a Teach session, you offer to teach a skill, either a “hard” skill or a “soft” skill.
-In a Play session, anything goes — you suggest literally playing a game, or playing around as a group with one or more technologies, or just doing something fun or original.
+In a Play session, anything goes — you suggest literally playing around as a group with one or more technologies, or just doing something fun or original.

 Talk session examples

 - Eli Pousson, How do we share our knowledge of historic places?, THATCamp Columbus 2010

 - Frédéric Clavert and Véronique Ginouvès, Les archives orales et le web (Oral testimonies and the web), THATCamp Paris 2010

 - Zach Whalen, ARGS, Archives, and Digital Scholarship, THATCamp 2010